tork-a/roomblock/README.md

 #### Important note

+Repeat, you need to edit config.txt as mentioned in the section "Booting the official Pi 2 image on the Pi 3", or it doen't boot up after apt upgrade.

-After install Ubuntu for Pi3, we strongly recommend to make the firmware packages not being upgraded.
-If you upgrade the firmware, it can disable internal WiFi module.
+In addition, we strongly recommend to make the firmware packages not being upgraded.
+If you upgrade the firmware, it can disable the internal WiFi module.

 You can do it as: